gunturbudi/ner-privacy-engineering/README.md

 # ner-privacy-engineering
-This repository will host our code, dataset, and the best model for our paper
+The code, dataset and best model from the Paper: "A Named Entity Recognition Based Approach for Privacy Requirements Engineering"

+Download the best model trined on BERT with WordNet Synonym Augmentation: https://s.id/G6iaR